benawad/dogehouse/kousa/ADDING_TO_MESSAGING_API.md

          or `{:error, message}`
       - note that if you have a reply, the execute function must come *after* the Reply module definition.
+    - if it's a schema that creates or edits a database table, refer to one of the other messages that creates or edits, for now.
 4.  write schema validation tests in `test/broth/_messages/*`.
 This helps prevent some malicious payloads.
 5.  write end-to-end tests in `test/broth/*`